joshua-x-7/GridWorkBench/docs/rst/documentation.rst

 Here are some of the fields that substation objects have:

 * area - the area that contains the substation
-* branches - all the branch objects contained in the substation
+* branches - all branches contained in the substation
-* buses - all the bus objects that are contained in the substation
+* buses - all buses contained in the substation
-* gens - all the generator objects that are contained in the substation
+* gens - all generators contained in the substation
-* latitude - latitude of the substation (some substations may not have a latitude and a longitude)
+* latitude - the substation's latitude (substations do not necessarily have a latitude and a longitude)
-* longitude - longitude of the substation
+* longitude - the substation's longitude
-* name - name of the substation
+* name - the substation's name
-* number - number of the substation
+* number - the substation's number
 * region - the region that contains the substation
-* shunts - all the shunts that are contained in the substation
+* shunts - all shunts contained in the substation
 * wb - the GWB object

 .. _bus: